 Instead, they bring out a huge breakfast platter filled with scrambled eggs, Island-style fried potatoes, Hawaiian pork sausages, Hawaiian-style ham topped with pineapple compote, freshly baked biscuits, plus a plate with a variety of fresh fruits.

-And of course, the most famous Disney breakfast item ever: Mickey Mouse waffles!
+And of course, the most famous Disney breakfast item ever on the Ohana menu: Mickey Mouse waffles!

 Then, you can request another breakfast platter or individual items to be replenished throughout your meal.